|

 it in a store, the terminal will prompt you to enter your PIN (Personal

-Identification Number).
-If you don't remember it, you're
+PULSE, etc.) If you don't remember it, you're

 basically out of luck.
+Note, however, that this type of card

-- Flagged
+- Flagged Cards

-- Look at the front, bottom right-hand side of your card.
+- Look at the front, bottom right-hand side of

 so, this is what the industry refers to as a "flagged" card.

 What does this mean?
-Well it essentially means that
+It means that

 when you swipe your card in a store, you can either: